Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: The Hall-MHD model

-The essential fundamental question at present is whether the additional wave modes in a uniform magnetized plasma correspond to additional instabilities in the differentially rotating cylinder.
-To this end, we attempt to reduce the full linear eigenvalue problem into subsystems that represent the different mode branches of interest.
-Starting with the whistler modes, we explore a simplified, large-$d_i$, Electron-MHD limit of the linearized incompressible Hall-MHD system in section \ref{sec: emhd}.
-We then proceed to numerical solution of full incompressible Hall-MHD equations \eqref{eq: basic-amp}--\eqref{eq: basic-div} in section \ref{sec: hmhd}.
+One interesting question is whether this taxonomy of waves in a uniform, magnetized plasma can be simply related to the spectrum of instabilities in the differentially rotating cylinder.
+To this end, in Section \ref{sec: emhd} we reduce the full linear eigenvalue problem into subsystems that represent the different mode branches of interest.
+For the following presentation of numerical results from the Hall-MHD model, it suffices to appreciate that the strength of Hall effect on linear modes is chiefly controlled by the parameter $kd_i$.